 With so many people falling short on fruit and vegetable consumption and other essential nutrients, it stands to reason that supplementation could be a reasonable solution.
 While supplements aren’t a replacement for food, they are a good insurance policy to have in your diet, as they fill in the gaps and make up for any nutritional shortfalls.

 When choosing supplements, be sure to select ones that are third-party tested.
-Learn more about why that’s important with this article.
+Learn more about why that’s important with

 Dietary supplements come in a variety of forms, so it may seem overwhelming to choose which one is best for you.
 Here’s a breakdown of the different types of supplements, as well as some pros and cons associated with them.